 Gynaecological injury claims

-- Very occasionally, medical negligence can occur due to negligent treatment, failed treatment or missed or late diagnosis related to gynaecological problems.
+- Very occasionally, clinical negligence can occur due to negligent treatment, failed treatment or missed or late diagnosis related to gynaecological problems.

-- If you think you have suffered due to medical negligence, you should contact a solicitor as soon as possible.
+- If you think you have suffered due to clinical negligence, you should contact a solicitor as soon as possible.

 A gynaecologist deals exclusively with womens’ medical problems, diagnosing and treating conditions relating to the female reproductive system.
 These treatments can have devastating consequences if they are not undertaken with the appropriate degree of skill and care.